Trump Orders An Additional 1,500 Troops To The Middle East

 Trump made the announcement to reporters on the White House lawn before boarding Marine One.

-In a Pentagon briefing on Friday, Director of the Joint Staff Vice Adm.
-Michael Gilday would not say where the additional troops would be sent, other than that they would not be heading to Iraq and Syria.
+In a Pentagon briefing on Friday, Vice Adm.
+Michael Gilday, the director of the Joint Staff, would not say where the additional troops would be sent, other than that they would not be heading to Iraq and Syria.

 Some of the forces have already arrived.
 A defense system designed to track and destroy incoming missiles, called a Patriot battery, is already in the region, staffed with about 600 troops.